Nudge-Crew/canvas-api-caller/README.md

 ### CORS Origin
 When required to adjust your headers for purposes such as CORS, you can additionally add your custom headers.
+When working with custom headers, make sure to have `Access-Control-Allow-Headers` specifiek and atleast `X-Canvas-Authorization` allowed.

 ```python
 import canvas_api_caller as canvas